project-rig/rig/README.md

 attempt to boot the system.
 To skip the power-cycling or booting tests simply add the `--no-boot` argument.

-The test suite ideally should be run against a single SpiNN-4 or SpiNN-5 board however a large subset of tests will happily run against any larger or smaller system.
-If you are running tests against a single SpiNN-5 or SpiNN-4 board, add the `--spinn5` argument to enable some additional tests.
+The test suite ideally should be run against a single SpiNN-5 board however a large subset of tests will happily run against any larger or smaller system.
+If you are running tests against a single SpiNN-5 or board, add the `--spinn5` argument to enable some additional tests.

     py.test --spinnaker HOSTNAME 8 8 --spinn5